magdemajt/tir-project-nodered/readme.md

 ![flow](./flow.jpg)

 Node red allows user to control the hardware through Node-Red-Dashboard which is plugin to the Node-Red service.
 The Node-Red server is self hosted and client can interact with it through web application.

+### Warning

+If you don't see dashboard it might happen that you need to install Node-Red-Dashboard plugin, the best way to do it is to isntall it through Node-Red web app.
+Please in the top right menu select dropdown menu and select *mannage pallette*, then you can search for *node-red-dashboard* and install it from there.